 Allows the user to dedicate maximum focus and intensity to each target muscle group (try shoulders after heavy bench presses and you’ll see that intensity drops way off).

-Allows maximum rest for each muscle group and only hits each muscle directly once a week to allow for the Growth of the muscle not just recovery from the last workout (if structured properly – see above).
+Allows maximum rest for each muscle group and only hits each muscle directly once a week.

 Takes much less time each day and allows user to finished between 30-45 minutes if lifting intensely.

-Prevents overtraining that many plans that attempt to hit two muscle groups a day frequently do.
+Prevents overtraining that many plans that attempt to hit two-three muscle groups a day frequently do.

 Its easier to program.
 Most lifters don’t want to program every last detail.
 Tell them to hit their chest hard once a week and then let it recover vs tell them to hit their muscles twice a week with a heavy/light scheme and the questions start to pour in.